 Prior Learning Assessment and Recognition (PLAR) is the process of identifying, assessing and recognizing skills and knowledge acquired through work experience, non-formal training, independent study, volunteering and hobbies.

-If you do not qualify for a credit transfer but have experiential learning or informal trading, PLAR may be an option.
+If you do not qualify for a credit transfer but have experiential learning or informal training, PLAR may be an option.
 For more information about PLAR, please contact your post-secondary institution's academic advisers.
 To view PLAR policies currently available for the different institutions, please visit these institution websites:

 Top